 Andrés Bella is a New York City born artist and currently resides in the Greater Chicago, IL Area.
 His father, a Hungarian who grew up in Venezuela, and his mother, a Colombian, moved to the US in the early 1960s.
 The resulting fusion of different cultures in which he was raised is evident in his artistic approach of incorporating tennis materials to create his works.

-In 1985, Andrés and his family left Queens for Connecticut.
-While there, Andrés discovered his natural talent for sports, primarily tennis.
+Later, Andrés discovered his natural talent for sports, primarily tennis.
 He would eventually go on to captain his Division I tennis team at Quinnipiac University.
 Several years later, he returned to his passion for the arts.

 Andrés expresses himself by creating works of art with tennis materials.
 He looks towards repurposing the past to understand the present and influence the future.